fwmiller/pygrdb/README.md

 pygrdb - grdb in Python 3
 =========================

-pygrdb is an open-source graph database being developed at the University of Colorado.  pygrdb is written in Python 3.
+pygrdb is an open-source graph database started at the University of Colorado.  pygrdb is written in Python 3.

 Contact
 -------

-frank.miller@colorado.edu
+frank@frankwmiller.net

 Database File System Layout
 ---------------------------